 To jump to the end of the story, we were quite successful despite one obstacle after another.
 A couple of days were lost mostly to customs frustrations, a tropical storm threat slowed us down, and routine issues like flaky power and lack of a real business IT frame of reference by our hosts needed to be worked through.
 Our students had a ball taking part in mapping each campus, assisting with component configuration and doing installation work.
 Though the Port-au-Prince networks ended up being quite simple compared with the London initiative (basic WEP on the access points and local user authentication in the Bluesockets), the functionality we delivered at three UEH campuses was easy to train people on and light years ahead of what little was in place.
 As the UEH folks gain networking savvy, we’ll also be able to evolve the networks on existing hardware toward a more secure and robust framework.
 Baby steps.

 Back home, it feels like I’ve been gone for a year.
 I’ve met some great people in both countries, had to really think fast in different ways in both places, and have thoroughly enjoyed bringing up WLANs we can be proud of in different parts of the world.
-Every now and then it’s nice to be able wander off the reservation.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Every now and then it’s nice to be able wander off the reservation.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio